Part of A Happier Ward Series – (is it doctrine?)

 As a young adult, I was forever influenced by a statement from Marvin J. Ashton – one of my favorite apostles of all time.
 He said, “Spirituality is not piety…it’s how many people are glad when you walk into a room.”
-He also said (and I’m paraphrasing from memory) “Spirituality are the acts of kindness not everyone sees.”
+He also said (and I’m paraphrasing from memory), “Spirituality is the acts of kindness not everyone sees.”

-I never forgot the enormous impact this had on my soul and my understanding.
-Almost three decades later, I still remember the instant his description of true spirituality laser-guided it’s way right to the center of my heart.
+I never forgot this enormous impact on my soul and understanding.
+Almost three decades later, I still remember the instant his description of true spirituality laser-guided its way right to the center of my heart.

 This can all be summed up with a simple question: In the end, will we be judged for how much we cried or for how much we did and how much we gave?